Menu

 • Just because you can’t see a disability doesn’t mean person doesn’t have one.
 Don’t judge.

-• I like how the LEADers told us how we can help someone who is struggling.
+• I like how the leaders told us how we can help someone who is struggling.

 • Some people have disabilities they’re just not noticeable.